dimitridjuric/gallery_inventory/README.md

 If you vagrant up this project it will create a postgres database called gallerydbwithusers.
 Then it's going to run gallerydatabase_setup.py to create the tables.
 Finally it's going to import a small example database.
+(This database was exported from my testing using pg_dump)

 Before running the app you need to add the client secrets, and app id to these files: client_secrets.json